-The prosecutor may appeal against the ruling referred to in Article 337 paragraph 2 and Articles 338 and 339 of this Code, and the defendant may appeal against the ruling referred to in Article 341 of this Code.
+The parties and the defence counsel may appeal against the ruling referred to in Article 337 paragraph 2 and the public prosecutor may appeal against the ruling referred to in Articles 338 and 339 of this Code., and the defendant may appeal against the ruling referred to in Article 341 of this Code.
+No appeal is allowed against the ruling referred to in Article 341.
+The panel referred to in Article 21, Paragraph 4 of this Code decides the appeal against the ruling referred to in Paragraph 1 of this Article, and if the ruling referred to in Paragraph